VidhiVadher/techvidhi.in/_posts/2025-06-10-FreeRTOS_Why_and_How.md

 - FreeRTOS switches between them fast — like flipping channels

 ---
-# ✨ Example: What Changes With FreeRTOS
+# ✨ Example: What Changes With FreeRTOS [ Rather syntex, focus on the structure of the code ]

 Instead of one giant loop, you split logic into independent tasks:
 ```c